BatoolMM/R-markdown/_episodes/10-knitr-styling.md

 ## Globally align & size plots/figures

-globally size & align pictures.

-We added sizes to our images individually in a previous episode.
+We changed the sizing of our images in a previous episode.
 However, instead of changing the sizes one-by one, we can do it within our `knitr::opts_chunk$set` settings in our setup code chunk.

 ### Automatically size figures & images

-We can size with a number of inches,percentage of the original image size, or pixels (in some cases).
+We can size with a number of inches, percentage of the original image size, or pixels (in some cases).
 The default for inches is 7 both in height and width for the knitr package (it's 5in height and 7in width for rmarkdown).

 There is no default for perentages because the default is in inches.
 When using percentages it's important to note that % refers to the percent of the HTML container.
 For example, if the block of text that the image is in is 1000px wide then the image will be 200px using 20%.